asifalam515/super-hero/README.md

 * The website is based on the list of some great singer and dancer
 * There are cart section where pepole can see their card details
-* Finall all the cart listed items money will be counted
+* Finally all the cart listed items money will be counted